 Acupuncture: Go to acupuncture weekly.
 I’m lucky to have an amazing friend who is also an acupuncturist.
 She’s so knowledgable about the human body, it’s insane.
 I text her with any problem I have, and she always gives me holistic solutions that actually work.
 I went yesterday and felt so much better all day and night

 Dermatologist: I get pre-cancerous moles and am supposed to go every six months to get them checked but somehow never make that happen.
 I just called to make an appointment for later in December and feel good to have that crossed off my list!

 Supplements: I was super intense about my supplement routine while pregnant and trying to conceive and then fell off the bandwagon for the first time in years.
 But I’m back at it with a multivitamin, fish oil, and vitamin D in the mornings and then probiotics before bed.
 That’s it!
-Unless I start feeling sick then I add more Vitamin C and others (post on that coming soon).
+Unless I start feeling sick then I add more Vitamin C and others.
+Read more about supplements here.